Monsoon onset over Kerala to be delayed; likely to hit state by June 3: IMD | Science-Environment

 - India

-The arrival of Southwest Monsoon over Kerala is likely to be delayed by two days and it is now expected to make an onset over the state by June 3, the India Meteorological Department (IMD) said on Sunday.
+The arrival of the southwest monsoon over Kerala is likely to be delayed by two days and it is now expected to make an onset over the state by June 3, the India Meteorological Department (IMD) said on Sunday.
 However, Skymet Weather, a private forecasting agency, said monsoon has already made an onset over Kerala.
-G P Sharma, President (Meteorology) of Skymet Weather said it is a ''very weak onset'' this year.
-Skymet Weather had earlier predicted that the monsoon will make an onset over Kerala on May 30.
+G P Sharma, President (Meteorology) of Skymet Weather, said it is a ''very weak onset'' this year.
+Skymet Weather had earlier predicted that monsoon will make an onset over Kerala on May 30.

+On Sunday morning, the IMD, in its daily bulletin, said the onset of the monsoon over Kerala was expected to be around May 31.
+However, by afternoon it said the onset is expected to be by June 3. ''We could have told (the delayed onset) in the morning itself.
+However, we are monitoring all the defined parameters/criteria for onset of monsoon over Kerala.
+At present, the criteria is not fully satisfied,'' Mohapatra said.
+According to the IMD, the onset of the southwest monsoon over Kerala depends on three parameters.
+If after May 10, 60 per cent of the 14 stations -- Minicoy, Amini, Thiruvananthapuram, Punalur, Kollam, Allapuzha, Kottayam, Kochi, Thrissur, Kozhikode, Thalassery, Kannur, Kudulu and Mangalore -- report rainfall of 2.5 millimetres or more for two consecutive days, the onset over Kerala be declared on the second day, provided other two criteria are also in concurrence.

 This has to be supplemented by the wind speed.
-The depth of westerlies should be maintained up to 600 hectopascals (hPa), in the box equator to Latitude 10-degrees north and Longitude 55 degrees to 80-degrees east.
-The zonal wind speed over the area bounded by Latitude 5 to 10-degrees north, Longitude 70-80-degrees east should be of the order of 15 – 20 knots at 925 hPa.
-The Outgoing Longwave Radiation (OLR) should be below 200 watts per square meter (wm-2) in the box confined by Latitude 5-10 degrees north and Longitude 70-75 degrees east.
+The depth of westerlies should be maintained up to 600 hectopascal (hPa), in the box equator to Latitude 10-degrees north and Longitude 55 degrees to 80-degrees east.
+The zonal wind speed over the area bounded by Latitude 5 to 10-degrees north, Longitude 70-80-degrees east should be of the order of 15-20 knots at 925 hPa.
+The Outgoing Longwave Radiation (OLR) should be below 200 watt per square meter (wm-2) in the box confined by Latitude 5-10 degrees north and Longitude 70-75 degrees east.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)